 This Siva Kovil (devalaya) is considered to be one of the oldest buildings of the Polonnaruwa Kingdom to survive the ravages of time.
-This Siva kovil is thought to be built by Cola invaders (10th century) who initially establish their capital in Polonnaruwa.
+This Siva kovil is believed to have been built by Cola invaders (10th century) who initially established their capital in Polonnaruwa.

 The Cola occupation of the country during the period 1017-1070 CE saw the establishment of many shrines dedicated to the worship of godheads of the Hindu Pantheon.
 Polonnaruwa having been their centre of administration for several decades, most of these shrines were founded within the capital itself.

 This building is completely built out of dressed granite finely laid with perfect precision.
-This pleasing little stone ruined kovil is characteristic of Dravidian architecture, is less elaborate and impressive than the better known Siva Devale No. I but is in far better status of preservation.
+This pleasing little stone-ruined kovil is characteristic of Dravidian architecture and is less elaborate and impressive than the better-known Siva Devale No. I but is in far better status of preservation.
 It still retains its dome intact.
-Due to this reason, this is one of the well preserved artifacts of the ancient kingdom.
+Due to this reason, this is one of the well-preserved artefacts of the ancient kingdom.

 The building conforms to the general plan of the South Indian style, consisting of the garbhagraha, antarala and ardhamandapa.
 As in Siva Devale No. 1, it possesses an additional mandapa in front though very small.
-The dome is octagonal and its upapitha is heavily moulded and the walls are niched, each capped by a pronounced cornice ornamented with caitya-window (kudu) motif.
+The dome is octagonal its upapitha is heavily molded and the walls are niched, each capped by a pronounced cornice ornamented with a caitya-window (kudu) motif.

 The whole monument rises in stepped pyramidal form in three tiers topped by the octagonal dome.
 The dome possibly was capped by the ‘kalasa‘ which no longer exists.
 The full height of the vimana from the ground stands at 31ft 9in.
 The first roof was ornamented with domed cells (panjaras).